[KB7800] Error "Login Failed: Connection has failed with state 'Not connected'" in ESET PROTECT Web Console (On-Prem)

 4. Verify that the ESET PROTECT Server is running.
 You can restart ESET PROTECT Server service.

 5. Check for port conflicts.
-The listening ports may already be in use (443, 2222, 2223, or 8443) and may prevent ESET PROTECT services from running properly.
-Check for port conflicts (part II).
+The listening ports (443 or 8443) may already be in use, preventing ESET PROTECT services from running properly.
+Check for port conflicts.

-6. Look for errors in the ESET PROTECT Server and Apache Tomcat log files.
+6. Review the ESET PROTECT Server and Apache Tomcat log files for errors.

 • ESET PROTECT Server: